Guard Dog vs. Watchdog

 Unlike some Protection and Service Dogs, who sometimes require 100s of hours of training (think “Police Dog” or “Military Dog”), watchdogs and guard dogs do not typically need any training for their job, they perform these roles instinctively and autonomously.
 Actually, it’s my experience that you spend more time training guardians when NOT to guard than when to guard.
 Like a guard dog, the best Personal Protection Dogs (PPDs) will have a natural protective instinct too, but with the drive to follow-through.
 Since PPDs are often deployed in public situation (not private property, like a guard dog) the PPD requires a lot of specialized training to ensure the public’s safety.

-There is also another type of security dog: the Personal Protection Dog (PPD).
+There is also another type of security dog they use in any armed guard company: the Personal Protection Dog (PPD).
 These dogs also work on instinct, but are typically always with their human.
 They’re rarely expected to sit back at home and guard the property while their owner is gone – instead they would be with their owner as their primary job is to protect their owner from “bad guys”.
 These dogs require a lot of training in the area of obedience and control, and probably pose the highest liability to the owner.
 A typical should be expected to engage and eliminate threats – without guidance from their handler.
 These dogs “read” the situation, and act on instinct to protect their human.
 These dogs require a lot of socialization so they can best “read” their environment and different scenarios.